• Skip to main content

 • Selected comminuted fractures

-• Fractures where minimal soft-tissue dissection is preferred
+• Fractures where soft-tissue preservation is important

 • Long oblique fractures